pittcsc/Documents/Constitution.md

 ### Issues
 Any issues with CSC policy on data should be brought up with any officers.
 Any member is free to appeal to the Executive Board to opt out of certain data collection.
 Any future additions to what is collected should be discussed by the officers internally and with all the active members.

-## XXII) Finances

-Group funds will be spent to provide enhancement to CSC activities, including but not limited to helping to offset the costs of attending hackathons, providing refreshments during events, and paying for software subscriptions.
-All expenses must be approved by the Business Manager and President.
-The organization will not maintain an outside bank account if it receives funding from the University of Pittsburgh Student Government Board (SGB).

-CSC shall fully comply with the University's fundraising policies and procedures for certified student organizations.

-## XXIII) Publications Code

-In compliance with the Publications Code for Student Organizations, all publications of the organization will comply with current copywriter laws, be distributed according to policies and procedures, refrain from expressions that are considered obscene or libelous according to current statute, advocate or insight the material interference or physical disruption of the educational process of the peace, order and decorum of the campus, or that advocate or insight imminent, lawless action or the violent overthrow of the government and identify the organization as publisher and specify that the group is a registered student organization at the University of Pittsburgh.

-## XXIV) Advisor

-The group advisor shall be selected by the board by a simple majority vote.
-In the event that an advisor must be removed, a simple majority must approve the decision.
-The advisor is not required to provide any particular services to CSC, but is encouraged to take an interest in the education of the group's members and is welcome to participate in any of the group's activities, especially in their area of technical expertise.

-Additionally, all former officers of CSC, so long as they remain Pitt students, will serve as an advisory body.
-This old guard of CSC will be expected to provide advice to the board when solicited.
-Otherwise, they may take as much interest in the affairs of CSC as any other associate member.

-## XXV) External Affiliations

-CSC has two forms of external affiliation: Sponsors and Community Partners.

-### Sponsor
-CSC Sponsors support CSC and its activities financially.
-Sponsors may be invited to events and programs, networking opportunities, limited access to CSC data, and advertisement and exposure within CSC.

-### Community Partner
-CSC Community Partners are reciprocal relationships with organizations based in the Greater Pittsburgh Area.
-CSC recognizes Community Partners for continued aid in organizing co-hosted programs, encouraging interactions between organization members, and developing a strong community within CSC, the University, and the City of Pittsburgh.

-## XXVI) By-Laws

-CSC officers must be present at the majority of CSC meetings or otherwise significantly contribute to the majority of CSC meetings.

-The President, Vice President, and Business Manager may choose to swap their roles at any time.
-Such changes must be reported to SORC.

-## XXVII) Amendments
+## XXV) Amendments

 Amendments to this Constitution may be submitted by any active club member.
 For approval, an amendment must receive a two-thirds majority vote of approval from the board.
 Amendments must be voted on at the next upcoming meeting from when they are submitted, but their implementation, if successful, may be deferred to the next semester or academic year.
-Amendments cannot be passed when there is a
+Amendments cannot be passed when there is a vacancy unless inability to pass the amendment would cause a disruption in the registration status of the organization

+All constitution additions, revisions, and deletions must be reported to SORC.
+Constitutional changes are not official until approved by SORC.

 # CSC Code of Conduct